seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Marry, this Claudio is condemned for untrussing.
 Farewell, good friar: I prithee, pray for me.
 The
 duke, I say to thee again, would eat mutton on
 Fridays.
-He’s not past it yet, and I say to thee,
+He's not past it yet, and I say to thee,
 he would mouth with a beggar, though she smelt brown
 bread and garlic: say that I said so.
 Farewell.